Kolten Wong Player Props: Mariners vs. Rangers

 - Runs Prop: Over/under 0.5 runs (Over odds: +190)

 Looking to place a prop bet on Kolten Wong?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Kolten Wong At The Plate

-- In nine games this season (25.7%), he has scored, including multiple runs twice.
+- In nine games this year (25.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.